turingschool/front-end-curriculum/lessons/module-1/js-2.md

 length: 120
 tags: javascript, introduction, foundation, variables
 ---

+## JS I Review

+Before we get started with new material, let's go over over what we've learned so far.

+- What are the three basic data types in Javascript?
+- How do we write a variable and why would we use one?
+- How do you add a value to an array?
+- How do you write a function?
+- How do you call a function?

 ## Learning Goals

 By the end of this lesson, you will know/be able to: